 Industry and Construction

-The data collection covers the whole year (the 52 weeks), but the data are compiled quarterly.
+The data collection process is carried out during the whole year (52 weeks), but data are compiled on quarterly terms.

 Retail Trade